Make Your Heart Health Checklist

 Understanding the basics of heart attack prevention starts with lifestyle choices.
 There are many choices that can significantly reduce your chance of experiencing a heart attack:

-• Adopting a Heart-Healthy Diet
+- Adopting a Heart-Healthy Diet

-Eating a diet rich in fruits, vegetables, lean proteins, and whole grains, can significantly reduce the risk of heart disease.
+Eating a diet rich in fruits, vegetables, lean proteins, and whole grains, can significantly reduce the risk of heart disease. - Regular Physical Activity

-Even in moderate amounts, physical activity strengthens the heart muscle and improves circulation.
+Even in moderate amounts, physical activity strengthens the heart muscle and improves circulation. - Quitting Smoking

 Smoking remains one of the leading causes of heart attacks.
 If you smoke, quitting is one of the most impactful steps you can take to protect your heart.
-Smoking cessation not only reduces your risk but also improves overall health and well-being.
+Smoking cessation not only reduces your risk but also improves overall health and well-being. - Regular health Check-Ups and Screenings

 Regular health check-ups and screenings, which are offered at the OSU Cardiovascular Medicine Clinic, play a pivotal role in preventing heart attacks.
-Monitoring blood pressure, cholesterol levels, and other cardiovascular markers allows for early detection of potential issues, enabling timely intervention.
+Monitoring blood pressure, cholesterol levels, and other cardiovascular markers allows for early detection of potential issues, enabling timely intervention. - Proper Stress Management

 Lastly, stress management and adequate sleep contribute significantly to heart health.
 Chronic stress and lack of sleep can elevate blood pressure and contribute to heart disease.
 Incorporating stress-reduction techniques and ensuring sufficient, quality sleep are essential components of a comprehensive approach to heart attack prevention.